gravitional/note-on-physics/help.md/learn.vscode.md

 [Key Bindings for Visual Studio Code]: https://code.visualstudio.com/docs/getstarted/keybindings

-#### Tune your settings 调教设置
+#### Tune your settings --调教设置

 By default VS Code shows the Settings editor, you can find settings listed below in a search bar, but you can still edit the underlying `settings.json` file by using the `Open Settings (JSON)` command or by changing your default settings editor with the `workbench.settings.editor` setting.

 Open User Settings `settings.json`
 Keyboard Shortcut: `Ctrl+,`

-Format on paste 粘贴时自动格式化
+Format on paste --粘贴时自动格式化

 ```json
 "editor.formatOnPaste": true
 ```

-Change the font size of various UI elements 改变UI字体样式
+Change the font size of various UI elements --改变UI字体样式

 ```json
 // Main editor